 Prior to this inhabitants of Spitalgate had had no local church and worshipped at St. Wulfram's.
 Pews in the south aisle of St. Wulfram's were known as the Spitalgate pews.

 However, it was decided in 1839 that a new church should be built, capable of containing seven to eight hundred people.
 The foundation stone was laid by Countess Brownlow in 1840, and the building was consecrated the following year.

 Changes over the years

-The population in the area increased greatly and in 1883 the church had to be widened to accommodate 1000 people.
+The population in the area increased greatly partly due to the railway line being laid in the 1850s, and in 1883 the church had to be widened to accommodate 1000 people.
 Two transepts were added and the chancel rebuilt and lengthened.
 In 1911, the church was closed for 6 weeks for repairs.
-While these were being done, Services were held in the Oxford Street Hall.
+While these were being done, Services were held in the church hall on Oxford Street (since sold).

 The War Memorial Chapel, or St. George’s Chapel, in the south transept was dedicated in 1920.
 The roll of honour contains names of men from the parish who served in World War One and a list of Fallen in both wars is inscribed on the panelling beside the Altar.
 The windows in the chapel are copied from some in Chartres Cathedral.

-The present oak pulpit was erected at the same time as the choir screen in 1918 and the suspended Rood, consisting of a carved figure of Christ on the cross flanked by the Blessed Virgin Mary and St. John, was dedicated in 1950 as a memorial to members of the forces and civilians from the parish who died in the 1939-1945 war.
+The suspended Rood, consisting of a carved figure of Christ on the cross flanked by the Blessed Virgin Mary and St. John, was dedicated in 1950 as a memorial to members of the forces and civilians from the parish who died in WWII.